 "Comparing truffle oil to real truffles is like comparing sniffing dirty underwear to having sex."

-"It's the only ingredient that I have never allowed in Clio.
+"It's the only ingredient that I have never allowed while at Clio.
 It all tastes synthetic, and the flavor is too artificial," says Chef Ken Oringer, talking, of course, about the culinary bane of the '90s.
 The ingredient we're all embarrassed to say that we thought we enjoyed for nearly an entire decade: truffle oil.

 For some reason, back in the '90s, truffle oil became an acceptable—even desirable—ingredient for chefs to use.
 Coming in at a fraction of the cost of real truffles (which vary year to year, but generally run in the thousands-of-dollars-per-ounce range), it seemed like an easy way to add some truffle aroma to an otherwise boring dish.